Frequently asked questions

 How are eLearning students introduced to the online learning community?

 All new eLearning students are invited to participate in an orientation course, which is presented in the same format as a typical eLearning course.
 An extensive range of resources and issues are covered in the orientation, including a quick-reference list for contacting key university personnel, responses to frequently asked questions, and information about SCAD resources and policies.

 When do classes start?
 And do online courses meet at specific times?

 SCAD eLearning students may begin their study any quarter during the academic year.
 While course registrations adhere to the normal SCAD calendar of four 10-week quarters, online education classes are not held at set times.
-However, students are expected to complete coursework according to a schedule that stipulates due dates and asynchronous online sessions for students and professors to meet, assess and critique work or expand upon discussion board postings.
+However, students are expected to complete coursework according to a schedule that outlines due dates and flexible online sessions for students and professors to meet, assess and critique work or expand upon discussion board postings.
 Students in eLearning courses are expected to participate in all assignments, examinations and field trips or other special activities as directed by the professor.
-Attendance is determined by active login time and participation in required activities.
+Attendance is determined by active participation in required activities.

 If you have a question about eLearning, don't hesitate to contact the friendly live chat team for help.